Scrum Burn Down Charts: Complete Guide 2026

 As the Development Team completes tasks within the Sprint, the remaining work decreases, and the Burn Down Chart shows a downward trend.

-The ideal burn-down line, which represents the expected rate of progress, slopes downward from the total work at the beginning of the Sprint to zero work at the end of the Sprint.
+The ideal burn-down line slopes downward from the total work at the beginning of the Sprint to zero work at the end of the Sprint.

 By comparing the actual burn-down line to the ideal burn-down line, the Scrum Team can assess their progress and make adjustments as needed to stay on track towards the Sprint Goal.